Vive le vélo – Climb to Mont Ventoux

-It was on its 100th year when I started watching Tour de France.
-Stage 15 was intense as I got fixated on the race between my favorite Columbian underdog Nairo Quintana and Team Sky’s lead Chris Froome.
+It was in its 100th year when I started watching Tour de France.
+Stage 15 was intense as I got fixated on the race between my favorite Columbian underdog Nairo Quintana and Team Sky’s lead Chris Froome at Mont Ventoux.
 As they raced frantically hard against each other, my cheers for Quintana started to wane and then I become suspicious of Froome.
 “He must be on steroids!”
 I exclaimed.
-How can Froome be able to speed up in a snap in this death defying climb to reach the top of this mountain?
+How can Froome be able to speed up in a snap in this death-defying climb to reach the top of this mountain?

 “Physically, the Ventoux is dreadful.
 Bald, it’s the spirit of Dry: Its climate (it is much more an essence of climate than a geographic place) makes it a damned terrain, a testing place for heroes, something like a higher hell.” – Roland Barthes, French philosopher and bicycle racing fan